Frequently Answered Questions for Real Estate Agents

 The photographs are post processed and then uploaded to a private online gallery for you.
 I’ll email you the gallery login details and you can then download the photographs to post them in the listing.
 Turnaround time is almost always less than 24 hours.

 The photographs you'll receive will be perfectly sized for MLS listings.
-I include a small watermark in one corner; if you'd like to include your own watermark, we can do that as well.
+I include a small watermark in one corner.

 Who owns the photographs and how does licensing work?